qazimbhat1/FER/README.md

 11. Fully Connected Layer with 7 units

 ### Preprocessing Fer2013 ###
-- dataset is already preprocessed from csv to h5py
+- Dataset is already preprocessed from csv to h5py

 ## Training the model ##
-achieving over 96.798% accuracy in 140 epochs through 5 batches.
+Achieving over 96.798% accuracy using batch size as 100.

 ## Prediction ##